 In other words, benefits drop after the first $85 of income each month, no matter if the money is from a job or a friend.

 SSI is typically for people who haven’t paid Social Security taxes from past W2 jobs.
 Once they work enough in the eyes of Social Security, they may be able to transfer to SSDI.
 But the vast majority of people on SSI don’t and can’t work.

 Social Security Disability Insurance (SSDI)

-Social Security Disability Insurance is for people who qualify as disabled and have paid enough Social Security taxes through past employment (typically five to 10 years worth of work credits) to reap additional benefits.
+Social Security Disability Insurance is for people who qualify as disabled and have paid enough Social Security taxes through past employment (typically five to 10 years worth of work credits) to qualify for additional benefits.

 SSDI recipients are also allowed to work, and the rules are more lax because they have paid taxes into the system for much longer.

 This program isn’t for low-income people, per se.
-But there are monthly limits on how much income someone can earn from a job: $1,260 a month or $2,110 for blind workers.
+But there are monthly limits on how much income someone can earn from a job: $1,470 a month or $2,460 for blind workers, as of 2023.
 Income and assets outside work earnings are unlimited.

 “The benefits for the SSI folks are different because they didn’t pay into the system,” says Paula Vieillet, CEO of My Employment Options, a national employment network and advising company for people on Social Security assistance.

 Only SSI recipients are eligible to join PASS.
 Folks in this program set work goals, which could include starting a business, attending a college or learning a new skill.
 Once Social Security approves the plan, all costs related to achieving PASS goals can be deducted from their income, which allows SSI recipients to earn more money and keep their cash benefits.